With trends pointing to a need and preference for better travel experiences, technology will impact this new reality in a very direct way.

 53% prefer to use a messaging service to chat with travel brands in case of trip disruption

-Imagine the traveller’s frustration and annoyance if they use a company more than once and their preferences weren’t noted and remembered… That’s the reality of personalisation in travel – it remains relevant to all traveller types, regardless of their age.
-An easy fix is to collate client data in a safe cloud storage space accessible to anyone in your company.
+Imagine the frustration and annoyance travellers feel when they’ve used a company more than once and their preferences weren’t noted and remembered… Personalisation remains relevant to all traveller types, regardless of their age.
+An easy fix is to collate client data in a safe cloud storage space where anyone in your company can access it, anytime they need to respond to a repeat enquiry.